Heterochromia iridum: In other animals

 Although infrequently seen in humans, complete heterochromia is more frequently observed in species of domesticated mammals.
 The blue eye occurs within a white spot, where melanin is absent from the skin and hair (see Leucism).
-These species include the cat, particularly breeds such as Turkish Van, Turkish Angora, Khao Manee and (rarely) Japanese Bobtail.
+These species include the cat, particularly breeds such as Turkish Van, Khao Manee and (rarely) Japanese Bobtail.
 These so-called odd-eyed cats are white, or mostly white, with one normal eye (copper, orange, yellow, green), and one blue eye.
 Among dogs, complete heterochromia is seen often in the Siberian Husky and few other breeds, usually Australian Shepherd and Catahoula Leopard Dog and rarely in Shih Tzu.
 Horses with complete heterochromia have one brown and one white, gray, or blue eye—complete heterochromia is more common in horses with pinto coloring.
 Complete heterochromia occurs also in cattle and even water buffalo.
 It can also be seen in ferrets with Waardenburg syndrome, although it can be very hard to tell at times as the eye color is often a midnight blue.

 Sectoral heterochromia, usually sectoral hypochromia, is often seen in dogs, specifically in breeds with merle coats.
 These breeds include the Australian Shepherd, Border Collie, Collie, Shetland Sheepdog, Welsh Corgi, Pyrenean Shepherd, Mudi, Beauceron, Catahoula Cur, Dunker, Great Dane, Dachshund and Chihuahua.
-It also occurs in certain breeds that do not carry the merle trait, such as the Siberian Husky and rarely, Shih Tzu.
+It also occurs in certain breeds that do not carry the merle trait, such as the Siberian Husky, Dalmatian, and rarely, Shih Tzu.
 There are examples of cat breeds that have the condition such as Van cat.